stanislavkrk/MobileNetV2_learning-vegetables/README.md

 # Files

-- learning_MobileNetV2 - MobileNetV2 neural network is trained on the dataset data, I add the file of weights as a separate link.
+- learning_MobileNetV2 - MobileNetV2 neural network is trained on the dataset data, I add the file of weights as a separate file.
 Created a vegetable dictionary for recognition (saved in a separate file).

 - cluster_kmeans - based on the trained model, clustering of vegetables was performed using Kmeans (saved in a separate file).

-- vegetable_model.h5 - trained model.
+- vegetable_model.h5 - trained model weights.
 You don`t need to train model again, use this file for recognizing.

 - vegetable_clusters.json - a file with the results of clustering using the trained model.